What is LinkedIn prospecting?

 Long InMails get skipped.
 Brevity wins.
 Three short paragraphs outperform six long ones.

-LinkedIn outreach message templates
+LinkedIn prospecting message templates that get replies

 Templates are starting points to customize, not scripts to copy verbatim.